cdrischler/compphysics-summer-tutorials/journals.md

 When on the journal page for a specific article, click the bookmark:

 * For the OU proxy link, you are re-routed to authenticate and then re-routed back to the journal page, but now with access (if OU has a subscription).
-* For OhioLink, you are re-routed to Ohio Link to select “Ohio University” and then an authentication page.
+* For OhioLink, you are rerouted to OhioLink to select “Ohio University” and then an authentication page.
 Then, you are automatically rerouted back to the journal page, now with access (assuming there is a subscription through OhioLink).

 **Tip: If an article (or any other item such as books) you need is not available,  you can request it through [Interlibrary Loan](https://www.ohio.edu/library/services/borrowing/interlibrary-loan) provided by University Libraries.**